 A Qualified Intermediary (QI) is sometimes referred to as an “Exchange Facilitator” or “Exchange Accommodator.”
-In essence, Qualified Intermediaries act as third-party fiduciaries who manage or hold money or assets for another person.
+In essence, 1031 exchange qualified intermediaries act as third-party fiduciaries, managing or holding money or assets on behalf of another person.

 A fiduciary is a trusted relationship between a trustee and a beneficiary.
-The QI ensures all the rules are followed and deadlines are met to stay compliant with the IRS’s exchange process.
+The 1031 exchange facilitator ensures that all rules are followed and deadlines are met to maintain compliance with the IRS’s exchange process.

-Is a Qualified Intermediary Required For a Like-Kind Exchange?
+Is a Qualified 1031 Exchange Intermediary Required For a Like-Kind Exchange?

 The short answer is yes.
-Whenever an investor pursues a like-kind exchange strategy, they must enter into an agreement with a Qualified Intermediary before selling their existing property.
+Whenever an investor pursues a like-kind exchange strategy, they must enter into an agreement with a 1031 exchange qualified intermediary before selling their existing property.
 The main reason is that the investor cannot access the money from the sale of their property at any time during the exchange process.

-Instead, the funds are held by a QI that facilitates the exchange to protect tax deferral benefits and finalize the process.
-If an investor does not utilize a Qualified Intermediary or has possession of the funds from the sale at any time, they’ll be disqualified from doing a 1031 exchange, and any profits will be taxed as capital gains.
+Instead, the funds are held by a qualified intermediary for a 1031 exchange, which facilitates the exchange to protect tax-deferral benefits and finalize the process.
+If an investor does not utilize a QI or has possession of the funds from the sale at any time, they’ll be disqualified from doing a 1031 exchange, and any profits will be taxed as capital gains.

 Terms to know: “Relinquished” property refers to the asset you sell or give up.
 “Replacement” property refers to the property you are buying to replace the one you are selling.

-A 1031 exchange facilitator is in charge of several tasks during the exchange process.
-A QI will hold the money throughout the exchange process and their key duties include the following:
+A qualified intermediary for a 1031 exchange is responsible for several tasks during the exchange timeline.
+Along with holding the money throughout the exchange process and understanding 1031 exchange rules, their key duties include:

 - Obtain the relinquished property from you